Ali MacGraw: Film and television

 MacGraw began her acting career in television commercials, including one for the Polaroid Swinger camera.
 In one commercial for International Paper, she was on a beach in a bikini made of Confil and went for a swim underwater to prove its strength and durability.
 MacGraw gained widespread attention with Goodbye, Columbus (1969), her first leading role, but real stardom came when she starred opposite Ryan O'Neal in Love Story (1970), one of the highest-grossing films in U.S. history.
 The film, and MacGraw's performance in particular, received widespread critical acclaim, and earned her the Golden Globe Award for Best Actress in a Motion Picture – Drama, in addition to a nomination for the Academy Award for Best Actress.
-Following Love Story, MacGraw was celebrated on the cover of Time.
+Following Love Story, MacGraw was celebrated on the cover of Time (January 11, 1971 edition).